Small satellite: Femtosatellites

-ThumbSat is another project intending to launch femtosatellites in the late 2010s.
-ThumbSat announced a launch agreement with CubeCat in 2017 to launch up to 1000 of the very small satellites.
+ThumbSat, a startup based in Tijuana, Mexico, initially announced plans to launch femtosatellites in the late 2010s.
+In August 2025, ThumbSat launched two femtosatellites, ThumbSat-1 and ThumbSat-2, into low Earth orbit aboard a Kinetica-1 rocket from the Jiuquan Satellite Launch Center in China.
+This mission marked Mexico's first commercial satellite launch.
+The ThumbSat-1 satellite carries a selfie payload, while ThumbSat-2 is equipped with an artistic payload.
+Both satellites were developed by ThumbSat engineers in Mexico, with the launch facilitated through a collaboration with CAS Space, a Chinese aerospace company.

+The primary objectives of the ThumbSat-1 and ThumbSat-2 missions were to verify the platform's low-orbit communications capabilities and payload image transmission performance.
+As of 2025, ThumbSat has established low-cost receiving stations across Mexico, allowing students and amateur users to receive signals from the satellites.

 In March 2019, the CubeSat KickSat-2 deployed 105 femtosats called "ChipSats" into Earth orbit.
 Each of the ChipSats weighed 4 grams.
 The satellites were tested for 3 days, and they then reentered the atmosphere and burned up.

 Technical challenges

 Small satellites usually require innovative propulsion, attitude control, communication and computation systems.

 Larger satellites usually use monopropellants or bipropellant combustion systems for propulsion and attitude control; these systems are complex and require a minimal amount of volume to surface area to dissipate heat.
 These systems may be used on larger small satellites, while other micro/nanosats have to use electric propulsion, compressed gas, vaporizable liquids such as butane or carbon dioxide or other innovative propulsion systems that are simple, cheap and scalable.

 Small satellites can use conventional radio systems in UHF, VHF, S-band and X-band, although often miniaturized using more up-to-date technology as compared to larger satellites.
 Tiny satellites such as nanosats and small microsats may lack the power supply or mass for large conventional radio transponders, and various miniaturized or innovative communications systems have been proposed, such as laser receivers, antenna arrays and satellite-to-satellite communication networks.
 Few of these have been demonstrated in practice.

 Electronics need to be rigorously tested and modified to be "space hardened" or resistant to the outer space environment (vacuum, microgravity, thermal extremes, and radiation exposure).
 Miniaturized satellites allow for the opportunity to test new hardware with reduced expense in testing.
 Furthermore, since the overall cost risk in the mission is much lower, more up-to-date but less space-proven technology can be incorporated into micro and nanosats than can be used in much larger, more expensive missions with less appetite for risk.